MJMC2/Compartiendo/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title
+# Compartiendo - MJMC

-Final project for the Building AI course
+Final project for the Building AI course in Huatusco

-## Summary
+## Resumen

 Describe briefly in 2-3 sentences what your project is about.
 About 250 characters is a nice length!